 In accordance with Pihl’s research, the starting point for Aagaard’s (2011) PhD is that minority-language children are assessed predominantly as though they were majority-language students without sufficient account being taken of their social, cultural and linguistic characteristics.
-Forty EPS counsellors participated in the study, which involved a three-phase design with an embedded intervention, where expert assessmentss were evaluated before and after the intervention, and where the researcher was looking for the long-term effect after a two-year latency period.
-The intervention consisted of a two-day program where each day consisted of a lecture focusing on the language factor and group supervision of ongoing work with expert assessments.
+Forty EPS counsellors participated in the study, which involved a three-phase design with an embedded intervention, where expert assessments were evaluated before and after the intervention, and where the researcher was looking for the long-term effect after a two-year latency period.
+The intervention consisted of a two-day program where each day consisted of a lecture focusing on the language factor and group supervision of on-going work with expert assessments.
 In phase 1, interviews with the participants prior to the intervention revealed limited knowledge and competence for assessment of minority-language children.
 In phase 2, substantial improvements, attributable to the intervention, were documented.
 In phase 3, two years after the intervention, some counsellors showed further improvement and some showed few or no signs of improved understanding.
 Aagaard argues that improvements could have been sustained with a minimum of supervised work over a period of time.

 Summary and suggestions for further research

 In the 2015/16 school year, 7.9% of all the elementary school children in Norway had expert assessments concluding that they were in need of special education.
-This amounts to 49 258 students.
-There are various problem areas that may be the underlying reasons for these special needs: general and/or specific learning difficulties, reading and writing difficulties, mathematical difficulties, visual or hearing impairment, various syndromes and so on.
+This amounts to 49,258 students.
+There are various problem areas that may be the underlying reasons for these special needs: general and/or specific learning difficulties, reading and writing difficulties, mathematical difficulties, visual or hearing impairment, various syndromes, and so on.
 Compared to the number of students with special needs, and the variety of problem areas behind the special needs, it is an alarming finding that only two of the publications are concerned with specific problem areas.
-The study of socioemotional problems reveals challenges relating to an intersubjective understanding of the problem area and that EPS counsellors have to deal with various points of view.
-The study focusing on mental health revealed that children and youths with such problems are referred to various support services, including the EPS and that the problem area could be characterized in terms of multisymptomatology (or comorbidity).
+The study of socio-emotional problems reveals challenges relating to an intersubjective understanding of the problem area and that EPS counsellors have to deal with various points of view.
+The study focusing on mental health revealed that children and youths with such problems are referred to various support services, including the EPS, and that the problem area could be characterised in terms of multisymptomatology (or comorbidity).
 Compared to the number of students who have received expert assessments concluding that they have some kind of special need, the review revealed that surprisingly few high quality publications explore this topic.
 The review of the four studies showed that they are all concerned with the EPS’s assessment of minority-language students.
-The studies showed that the EPS might use WISC-R, a test standardized for children with Norwegian language and culture, to measure the intelligence of children who have different language and cultural backgrounds; that social, cultural and linguistic characteristics are not taken into account in the assessment of minority-language students; that the conclusion about and recommendation for special education of a particular minority student was based on common sense rather than professional judgement, and; that minimum supervised work over a period of time may improve the EPS’s assessment of minority-language students.
+The studies showed that the EPS might use WISC-R, a test standardised for children with Norwegian language and culture, to measure the intelligence of children who have different language and cultural backgrounds; that social, cultural and linguistic characteristics are not taken into account in the assessment of minority-language students; that the conclusion about and recommendation for special education of a particular minority student was based on common sense rather than professional judgement; and that minimum supervised work over a period of time may improve the EPS’s assessment of minority-language students.